odoo/owl/doc/qweb.md

 necessary for the component system.
 In addition, it has a few extra directives (see [OWL Specific Extensions](#owlspecificextensions))

-**Note on white spaces:** white spaces in a templates are handled in a special way:

-- consecutive whitespaces are always condensed to a single whitespace
-- if a whitespace-only text node contains a linebreak, it is ignored
-- the previous rules do not apply if we are in a `<pre>` tag

 ## QWeb Specification

 ### Static html nodes